Hantavirus is a life-threatening viral infection spread to humans by rodents.

 People with hantavirus are admitted to the hospital, often to the intensive care unit (ICU).

 - Breathing tube or breathing machine in severe cases

 - Special machines to add oxygen to the blood

 - Other supportive care to treat symptoms

 Hantavirus is a serious infection that gets worse quickly.
 Lung failure can occur and may lead to death.
-Even with aggressive treatment, more than half of people who have this disease in their lungs die.
+Even with aggressive treatment, more than one half of people who have this disease in their lungs die.